zhx-hub/IFIFusion/README.md

 python -m --use_env main.py --ck-path /path/to/deit_s --batch-size 224 --data-path /path/to/mt --output_dir /path/to/save
 ```
 ## NOTE
-The proposed backbone will be allowed to upload by team members when the other network paper is accepted.
+The proposed backbone will be allowed to upload by team members when the other backbone network paper is accepted.